PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Preserve both positional caller forms and every boundary as a delegate.
 Prove fresh/shared scope identity and instrumented order before switching production;
 validate sequentially, commit and push, and do not create a pull request.

+## Explicit SE-FC and gather-channel-fanout orchestration: completed state

+The characterized pair now delegates to `passes/se_fc_gather_channel_fanout_orchestration.py`.
+A frozen `SEFCGatherChannelFanoutContext` contains one target ModelIR, its optional layout state, and session diagnostics.
+The two canonical stable IDs preserve SE-FC layout cleanup followed by transpose-gather channel-fanout cleanup, and the phase module imports both owners directly without importing the lowerer.

+The historical helper keeps its two required positional arguments and creates the frozen context inside each call.
+It therefore does not retain fallback ModelIR or layout state in one long-lived session context.
+Each builder creates one fresh `ModelIRPassStateScope` for the supplied target and attaches that same scope, target, layout, and diagnostics to both immutable invocations.
+The shared executor validates the two IDs before execution.

+Both production callers remain syntactically unchanged: fallback still passes `(fallback_ir, None)` and main still passes `(model_ir, session.layout_state)`.
+Their SiNet-tail and reconciliation neighbors are unchanged.
+Other independent central calls to both cleanup runners remain untouched, so their existing imports are retained.
+Architecture accounting moves one syntactic occurrence of each owner to stable IDs while preserving the ordered total of 120.
+The efficiency fixture executes the explicit no-layout form and still observes one graph-index build.

+Sequential validation completed as follows:

+- focused SE-FC/gather-fanout orchestration: `9 passed in 0.61s`;
+- focused orchestration plus ordered architecture:
+  `257 passed in 16.79s`;
+- pass-efficiency: `30 passed in 0.57s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.37s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, target routing, caller multiplicity, boundaries, runtime order, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining shared-scope helpers and select the next bounded phase.
+Prefer a fixed-target zero-argument cluster over the larger option-dependent channel-shuffle or singleton clusters.
+Freeze all owner contracts, caller multiplicity, and boundaries first; validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.